 the doily looks like it’s from an estate sale, but it’s really from joann (probably would’ve been cheaper to thrift it, but i liked the look of this one, it’s cotton and sturdy). wash, dry, and iron it flat. i used basting spray for quilting to adhere the doily to the skirt centered between the front and side seam, and pinned around the edges as well.

 take a close look at your doily and try to identify the “rings” that seem thicker and continuous so you can easily follow them around the doily.

-starting in the very center and working your way out with each new circle, sew around a few “rings” using coordinating thread on the right side of the skirt and doily, backstitching at the beginning and end. then slowly sew around the perimeter of the doily, trying not to stretch it as you sew – just hold it down flat to the skirt. i sewed it on with a normal foot and my machine had no trouble – my stitches completely disappeared into the doily. can’t even see them from the front.
+starting in the very center, sew around a few “rings” using coordinating thread, backstitching at the beginning and end. then slowly sew around the perimeter of the doily, trying not to stretch it as you sew – just hold it down flat to the skirt. i sewed it on with a normal foot and my machine had no trouble – my stitches completely disappeared into the doily. can’t even see them from the front.

 add elastic and you’re done! now your little gal can pick some flowers and relax in the shade with her best friend!

-if you make a rickrack pocket or doily skirt using this tutorial or if you’ve ever embellished a garment with vintage style trim, please add it to the vintage may flickr group!
+if you make a rickrack pocket or doily skirt using this tutorial, please add them to the vintage may flickr group!

-today jess over at CINO has posted a tutorial for a beautiful eyelet overlay dress! you’ve gotta check it out.
+today jess over at CINO has posted a tutorial for a beeeeeautiful eyelet overlay dress! you’ve gotta go check it out.